mdanswan/ImageWebScrapper/README.md

 _Note_: This URL is expected to be from an image engine with a paging system (e.g. Google Images, Yandex Images, etc)

 ## Output
-Various images output to a local "Temp" folder
+Various images output to a local "Temp" folder with the source image name and image type -- this means that if the image is corrupted or incorrect at the source, it will have the same state once downloaded

 _Note_: If for whatever reason an image is unable to be downloaded, the console will display an error and proceed to the next image in the queue